woehrl01/pod-pacemaker/README.md

 ## License

-kubelet-throttler is released under the MIT License.
+pod-pacemaker is released under the MIT License.